Modeling noise propagation in Fourier-filtering wavefront sensing, fundamental limits and quantitative comparison: Sensitivity comparison of different FFWFS

-To understand why $d=0.8\pi$ brings better performance with respect to photon noise, we have to focus on the structure of the reference intensities.
+To understand why $d=0.8\pi$ incites better performance with respect to photon noise, we have to focus on the structure of the reference intensities.
 In the case of a WFS sensitivity for photon noise, photons are the source of signal but also of noise.
-We showed the importance of the reference intensities in the previous section (Equation \ref{eq:ch3:sensi_photon}).
+We have shown the importance of the reference intensities in the previous section (Equation \ref{eq:ch3:sensi_photon}).
 In the configuration $p = 1.06 \lambda/D$ and $d=0.8\pi$, the sensor exhibits a behavior close to the coronagraphic one.
-Therefore, the reference intensities have a limited number of photons in the pupil footprint, as it is shown in Figure \ref{fig:ZWFS_depthVariation_2} which shows the percentage of photons available in the pupil footprint of the reference intensities while increasing phase shift for diameter $p = 1.06 \lambda/D$.
-A way to understand the photon noise sensitivity curve's shape presented in figure \ref{fig:ZWFS_depthVariation_1}: assuming uniform reference intensities for the configuration $p = 1.06 \lambda/D$ while changing the depth $d$, it can be interpreted as the ratio between the RON sensitivity curve given on the same figure and the pupil footprint flux curve shown figure \ref{fig:ZWFS_depthVariation_2}.
+Therefore, the reference intensities have a limited number of photons in the pupil footprint, as is shown in Figure \ref{fig:ZWFS_depthVariation_2} which shows the percentage of photons available in the pupil footprint of the reference intensities while increasing phase shift for diameter $p = 1.06 \lambda/D$.
+Here is a way to understand the photon noise sensitivity curve's shape that is presented in figure \ref{fig:ZWFS_depthVariation_1}: in assuming uniform reference intensities for the configuration $p = 1.06 \lambda/D$ while changing the depth $d$, it can be interpreted as the ratio between the RON sensitivity curve given in the same figure and the pupil footprint flux curve shown in figure \ref{fig:ZWFS_depthVariation_2}.
 The maximum found at $d=0.8\pi$ can therefore be seen as a trade-off between high signal ($d=\pi/2$) and low noise produced by photons ($d=\pi$).
-This configuration is a nice example of "dark-WFS" concept, a class of sensor for which reference intensities would gather a limited number of photons \citep{darkWFS}.
+This configuration is a nice example of the "dark-WFS" concept, which is a class of sensor for which reference intensities would gather a limited number of photons \citep{darkWFS}.